-The center is equipped with fifteen low-fidelity and seven mid-fidelity life-sized adult manikins, three low-fidelity and one mid-fidelity pediatric manikins, and 12 low-fidelity infants for simulated patient care.
-Additionally, the high-fidelity simulation lab has three high-fidelity manikins, including a birthing manikin and a newborn manikin, for increased reality.
+The center is equipped with fifteen low-fidelity and seven mid-fidelity life-sized adult manikins; three low-fidelity and one mid-fidelity pediatric manikins, and 12 low-fidelity infants for simulated patient care.
+Additionally, the high-fidelity simulation lab has four high-fidelity manikins, including a birthing manikin and a newborn manikin, for increased reality.
 IV training arms, catheterization models, and other training models are available for specific training goals.

-To request equipment for check-out or to reserve labs, complete the ELC Lab, Equipment, and Supply Reservation Request Form and return to the ELC staff via email or submit it to a lab staff member.
-Please allow 2 weeks advance notice.
+To request equipment for check-out or to reserve labs, send an email to firstname.lastname@example.org.
 You will receive an email back notifying you if the request is approved or if the item is already in use during the time you request.

-High-Fidelity Simulation (HFS) provides opportunities for students to experience and practice life-like scenarios with fully computerized manikins, including a newborn infant, birthing mother, and male/female adult.
+High-Fidelity Simulation (HFS) provides opportunities for students to experience and practice life-like scenarios with fully computerized manikins, including a newborn infant, birthing mother, and male/female adults.

 Computer access in each lab allows students and faculty to use DVDs and Internet links to enhance learning and refine assessment skills.
 Computers are set up for each bed in the labs to access the electronic health record system.